How to make your own deep learning accelerator chip!

 Foundries and Process technology

-The manufacturing of chips is done is huge fabs (fabrication plants or foundries) and currently, there are very few companies like Intel, Samsung, Texas Instruments, NXP etc which own their own fabs.
+The of chips is done is huge fabs (fabrication plants or foundries) and currently, there are very few companies like Intel, Samsung, Texas Instruments, NXP etc which own their own fabs.
 Even huge companies like Qualcomm, AMD etc use external foundries and all such companies are called fabless.
 Below are some of the biggest semiconductor foundries

 TSMC (Taiwan Semiconductor manufacturing company) — TSMC is the worlds largest foundry and makes chips for companies like Qualcomm, Apple, etc. It can be challenging for small startups to manufacture at TSMC because most of their manufacturing capacity is used by big companies.